garganscript/haskell-bee/DESIGN-NOTES.md

 set `defaultVt` to some positive number.
 It has to be large enough that the worker has time to fetch the message and set the custom `timeout` from job's metadata.

+##### Timeout vs visibilityt imeout

+Note that `timeout` is a purely worker setting.
+It is used to limit the time it takes for a job to run.
+If a job hangs, the worker kills it and acts according to the job's `timeout strategy`.

+On the other hand, `visibility timeout` is a broker setting.

+These two are related in that the worker, upon fetching a job, will set `visibility timeout` of a task to that of a `timeout` so that it's invisible for a `timeout` duration.

 ## Worker